 Fantasy Cities and the Important Buildings They Have, Part 2

 Clothes shops appear in many fantasy cities.
-This one has a light blue wall with a gray trim, a brown door.
+One of many fantasy tailor shops, this one has a light blue wall with a gray trim, a brown door.
 Above the door is an image of a green shirt with a brown belt.
 To the left of the door is a sign that says Mia's Fashion Shoppe.
 It has a gray window with red curtains partially drawn to the right of the door.
 The window above it shows nothing but curtains but the one above the sign is mostly closed.
 Behind the shop is a vast field of grass with white-tipped mountains in the distance.
-Above the mountains is a orange sky with several white clouds.
+Above the mountains is an orange sky with several white clouds.

 Picture of Sunfire